 The OMCs are Indian Oil Corp.
 Ltd, Bharat Petroleum Corp.
 Ltd, Reliance Industries Ltd, Hindustan Petroleum Corp.
 Ltd and Essar Oil Ltd.

 In April 2017, automobile manufacturers had informed the Supreme Court of technological difficulties in starting the process of converting vehicles to meet BS-VI emissions standards from 2019 in order to meet the April 2020 deadline.

 The court was hearing a public interest litigation (PIL) filed by environmentalist M.C.
 Mehta in 1985.
 A series of orders have been passed by the court over the years to try and curb growing pollution in the national capital region centred on Delhi.

 Last year, the court banned the sale and registration of vehicles that are not compliant with Bharat Stage IV (BS-IV) norms after 31 March 2017.
 In doing so, a bench headed by Madan B. Lokur put public health over potential commercial losses to companies, creating a precedent of sorts.

-- How to reduce the oil subsidy bill Read more
+- RN Choubey to head oil regulator Read more

 - Industry lobby pitches for state support to LPG for use as auto fuel Read more

 - ESMA promulgated in Assam oil & gas sector Read more

 - Oil ministry to ask ONGC to explain Videocon deal blunder Read more